MartaL0b0/CS2013_3013/README.md

 # CS2013_3013
 Group 23 Software Engineering Group Project at Trinity College Dublin - Second Semester of 2018-2019

-This is an application developed by 2nd and 3rd year Computer Science Students.
-It is was an assignment for a module in which we worked with a client 3rd party.
-Click [HERE](https://docs.google.com/document/d/1txUZh5TiaYA9gDweK8FRTzW14c7a2z1N9qyPCBCNVYI/edit) for the original statement of work.
+This application was developed by 2nd and 3rd year Computer Science Students.
+It was an assignment for a module ("Software Engineering Project") in which we worked with a client 3rd party.
+To view the original statement of work click [HERE](https://docs.google.com/document/d/1txUZh5TiaYA9gDweK8FRTzW14c7a2z1N9qyPCBCNVYI/edit.

 ![BD logo][logo]